 Most presentations include some visuals to complement what you are talking about.
 Traditionally Microsoft PowerPoint, Google Slides and Apple Keynote have been the go-to tools.
 Whatever software you decide to use, make sure you know how to use the features on it.

 Prepare yourself so you know how to navigate through your slides and share your screen.
 Generally, try to keep your slides light on text, as you don’t want to overload people with information.
 It’s usually better to expand and elaborate on the slides verbally.

 Before you start, try to find out who will be on the call.
-During your presentation you can then ask them specific questions, addressing individuals by name.
+During your virtual presentation you can then ask them specific questions, addressing individuals by name.

 There are also other tools that you can use, such as giving control of the screen to a participant, so that they can share a document with the group, if necessary.
 Beyond this, you can use videos, infographics and even host quizzes, polls or surveys.

 Body language helps keep participants engaged.
 Move your camera away from you a little so that everyone can see your hand gestures.

 Many regular tips about body language can be applied to the virtual environment.
 For example, eye contact can be achieved by looking into the camera (see tip 5).
 Try pausing and adding a small, subtle nod after you finish making a point.
 This will add emphasis to what you are saying.
 This article covers more on how to project leadership presence.

 If you are standing up, do not lock your knees as this can look very rigid.
 You can lightly clasp your hands when you are not making hand gestures, this will help to not distract your audience.